OCA/margin-analysis/product_margin_classification/readme/CONFIGURE.rst

-Once Installed

-* Go to : 'Sale' / 'Product Variants' / 'Margin Classifications'
+* Go to : 'Sale > Configuration > Products > Margin Classifications
 * Create new classifications
 * Set classification to your products